xsheng4/T1A3/README.md

 - requests==2.31.0
 - urllib3==2.2.1

+### System Requirements

+This application has been tested and can be run on operating systems such as Linux, Windows and MacOS as long as Python 3 is installed.

 ### Installation

 To install this application, please download the **src** folder containing the source code of the project.